donfuxx/Mockinizer/README.md

 In case you want to see how it works in action then just check out the [Mockinizer demo project](https://github.com/donfuxx/MockinizerDemo)!

 ## Run automated tests
-A good way to see Mockinizer in action is to run the androidTests: just run `./gradlew build connectedCheck` from the terminal and see in the logcat how api calls got mocked!
+Another good way to see Mockinizer in action is to run the androidTests: just run `./gradlew build connectedCheck` from the terminal and see in the logcat how api calls got mocked!

 ## Contributing
 Pull requests are welcome!
 Just [fork Mockinizer](https://github.com/donfuxx/Mockinizer/network/members) and add submit your PR.
 Also feel free to add issues for new feature requests and discovered bugs.
 Check the [Contributing guidelines](https://github.com/donfuxx/Mockinizer/blob/master/CONTRIBUTING.md) for more infos.